max-cotton/dotfiles/.github/README.md

     4. Apply changes with `sudo systemctl restart sddm`

-    *Note: Some applications such as Discord appear pixelated on Wayland unless you add the `--enable-features=UseOzonePlatform --ozone-platform=wayland` flag to their executable.
-This can be done by adding a desktop entry with the flag to ~/.local/share/applications/*
+    *Note: Electron / Chromium based applications (e.g. Discord) require adding the `--enable-features=UseOzonePlatform --ozone-platform=wayland` flags to their executable for native Wayland support.
+This can be done by adding a desktop entry with the flags to ~/.local/share/applications/*

 ## Updating